 Firstly, you should understand that the price must be considered within the context of the developer’s work.

-By itself, the figure of $55 per hour does not mean anything.
-To understand the economy of software development, you need to look at the bigger picture and understand exactly what a developer does.
+By itself, the figure of $48 per hour does not mean anything.
+To understand the economy of a particular project, you need to look at the bigger picture and understand exactly what a developer does.

 Your ultimate goal is not to hire a developer.
 It is about solving a certain problem with the help of software.
 And the developer, no matter who is engaged in solving this problem.
 For example, developing a mobile application.